jybrahmbhatt1994/exclude-search/readme.txt

 1. Upload the `exclude-search` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Once activated, a new menu item named "Exclude Search" will appear in the WordPress admin menu.
-4. Use the admin page to search posts, pages, and custom post types.
+4. Use the admin page to search posts, pages, and custom posts.
 You can select specific items to exclude from search results.

 == How to Use ==